-This will affect the aptitude of the binocular’s focus, smoothness of the eyecup pop-up action, hinge functionality, prism stability, waterproof rating, the ruggedness of the body and the quality of the outer material.
+This will affect the capabilities of the binocular’s focus, smoothness of the eyecup pop-up action, hinge functionality, prism stability, waterproof rating, the ruggedness of the body and the quality of the outer skin material.

 If you have under $100 to spend you are generally looking at a non-waterproof & optically inferior BK7 prism model.
 However around $150 will get you a compact, quality BK4 prism waterproof FMC binocular.